-Additionally, the Company classifies its portfolio in wholesale and retail trade.
+Additionally, the Company classifies its portfolio as wholesale and retail trade.
 The wholesale trade portfolio corresponds to those loans granted to authorized dealers for the commercialization of the International-brand vehicles; the retail trade portfolio consists of loans granted to individuals and entities other than authorized dealers.

-The fees charged for opening the loans are initially recorded as a deferred loan and they are recognized in income according to the loan term that originated them.
+The fees derived from opening a loan are initially recorded as a deferred loan and they are recognized in income according to the loan term that originated them.